back

 Balancing Anonymity and Honest Communication

 An important aspect of 360-degree feedback is balancing anonymity with honest communication.
-Anonymity is crucial to ensure candid feedback, but it can also create challenges:
+Anonymity is important to ensure candid feedback, but it can also create challenges:

 • Accountability: